 Services & Databases

-Yerd installs and supervises local database and cache engines as native, per-user processes - the way DBngin does, but folded into the same yerdd daemon that already runs your sites, PHP, HTTPS, and DNS.
+Yerd installs and supervises local database, cache, and search engines as native, per-user processes - the way DBngin does, but folded into the same yerdd daemon that already runs your sites, PHP, HTTPS, and DNS.
 No Docker, no containers, no VM.
 A single yerd status shows the whole stack.

 | Service | id | Kind | Default port |